Program Overview

 Patient Safety

-All fellows are required to participate in a unit-level swarm, a root cause analysis patient safety event.
+All fellows are required to participate in a unit-level SWARM, a root cause analysis patient safety event.

 Scholarly Activities